miku/span/docs/span.md

 seen as an expression forest.
 The top level keys are the labels, that will be injected as `x.labels` into the document, if the filter below the key evaluates to true.

+The holdings filter configuration can include a list of URLs.
+As of 0.1.221 the the "urls" value supports the `file://` scheme as well.

 More complex example for a configuration file: